anilmawji/sankey-generator/README.md

 # sankey-generator
-Draws sankey diagrams given data from text files
+Draws a sankey diagram given data from a text file